dentex/piac/README.md

 ##Info
 This is a DIY project to control and monitor some aspects of my fresh-water aquarium.

-It uses a Raspberry Pi and some hardware to control/monitor four mains sockets, a blue LED strip, two cooling fans and two temperature probes.
-Some schematics are available in the *hardware_info* folder, although I didn't include the *mains* wiring: it's just the four sockets closed by four relays and the wiring towards the two power supplies, 12V and 4.5V.
+It uses a Raspberry Pi and some hardware to control/monitor some mains sockets, a blue LED strip, a custom-built LED fixture (actually four spotlights) two cooling fans and two temperature probes.
+Some schematics are available in the *hardware_info* folder, although I didn't include some *mains* wiring: it's just the four sockets closed by four relays and the wiring towards the two power supplies, 12V and 4.5V (this will change soon for a new revision, that will include a couple of buck-converters to have 12V and 5V from the 24V power supply now in use for the main LEDs).

 On the software side, this project uses/depends on:
 - https://github.com/richardghirst/PiBits/tree/master/ServoBlaster *(hybrid hardware/software PWM)*